-A Better Marketing Strategy
+A Better Marketing Strategy Than Coming Soon

-Most homeowners who put their home on the market are looking to maximize what they net from the sale.
+Most homeowners who put their homes on the market look to maximize what they net from the sale.
 One of the best ways of doing so in a seller’s market is to defer the showings.

 By deferring showings, you dramatically increase the odds of having multiple offers and a bidding war on the property.
 You are giving all the buyers in the marketplace an opportunity to see the house.

-By following the deferred showing strategy, you can also at the same time put your coming soon for sale sign up the day the home enters the MLS.
+By following the deferred showing strategy, you can also, at the same time, put your coming soon for sale sign up the day the home enters the MLS.
 You are getting the best of both worlds by doing so.

-So to be clear – coming soon properties are NOT the same as deferred showings.
+So to be clear – coming soon, properties are NOT the same as deferred showings.

-Laws are Trying to Catch Up
+Laws are Trying to Catch Up With Coming Soon Marketing

-There are in fact some MLS boards that have already made coming soon listings illegal.
+There are, in fact, some MLS boards that have already made coming soon listings illegal.
 I would not be surprised if more follow suit.

-Failing to act in the client’s best interest and not discussing the pros and cons of a limited marketing plan such ‘coming soon’ advertising, can violate state real estate license laws and regulations, MLS policies, and the Realtor Code of Ethics.
+Failing to act in the client’s best interest and not discussing the pros and cons of a limited marketing plan such as ‘coming soon’ advertising can violate state real estate license laws and regulations, MLS policies, and the Realtor Code of Ethics.
 These are the kind of behaviors that give real estate agents a bad reputation and sullies the industry as a whole.

 Every client deserves to see the whole picture when it comes to any marketing strategy.
-More often than not a pocket listing may not lead to optimal results.
+More often than not, a pocket listing may not lead to optimal results.

-The bottom line is real estate agents should always be looking out for what’s best for their clients not themselves.
+The bottom line is real estate agents should always be looking out for what’s best for their clients, not themselves.